tajpatel58/MLOps-ZoomCamp/02-experiment-tracking/My_Notes.md

 #### Logging Hyperparams and Metrics:

-- To begin using mlflow once imported, within our training block of code, we need to wrap it in a special mlflow context manager.
+- To begin using mlflow once imported, within our training block of code, we need to wrap it in a special mlflow context manager:

+`with mlflow.start_run(run_name=<...>)`

-- Some common logging syntax within the mlflow context manager: "mlflow.log_param(""PARAMETER_NAME"", ""PARAMETER_VALUE"")
+- Some common logging syntax within the mlflow context manager: `mlflow.log_param(""PARAMETER_NAME"", ""PARAMETER_VALUE"")`
-- Similarly: mlflow.log_metric(""METRIC_NAME"", ""METRIC_VALUE"")
+- Similarly: `mlflow.log_metric(""METRIC_NAME"", ""METRIC_VALUE"")`
-- For logging artifacts like a pickle'd version of a model we have: mlflow.log_artifact(""LOCAL_PATH"", ""ARTIFACT_PATH"")
+- For logging artifacts like a pickle'd version of a model we have: `mlflow.log_artifact(""LOCAL_PATH"", ""ARTIFACT_PATH"")`
-- You can add tags to model runs, based on the type of model: eg if we only wanted to look at tree based models could do: mlflow.set_tag("model_type", "tree")
+- You can add tags to model runs, based on the type of model: eg if we only wanted to look at tree based models could do: `mlflow.set_tag("model_type", "tree")`
 - In the Mlflow ui can use: tags.model_type = "tree", to see all models that are tree based.
 - Within the Mlflow UI can see the different combinations of hyperparameters used, and how this has affected the logging metrics.
 Eg: if we wanted to see how learning rate has impacted the RMSE.
-- For some ML frameworks: sci-kit learn, XGBoost, PyTorch, TensorFlow etc we have "AutoLogging" so if a model is trained using any of these frameworks can enable automatic logging in MlFlow. eg for XGBoost we would use: mlflow.xgboost.autolog().
+- For some ML frameworks: sci-kit learn, XGBoost, PyTorch, TensorFlow etc we have "AutoLogging" so if a model is trained using any of these frameworks can enable automatic logging in MlFlow. eg for XGBoost we would use: `mlflow.xgboost.autolog()`
 - AutoLogging is super powerful in the sense that it will track all hyperparams, metrics and even creates an MLFLow Model so we can deploy, a requirements.txt and even information on feature importance.

 If correctly setup we should have something like: